 Establish a Workday Schedule

 Now that you are working from home, working from anywhere or reporting to a coworking space, you have lots of freedom to determine when, where and how you will start, begin, and finish your workday.
-As you jump for joy with the freedom and flexibility that working remotely brings, don’t forget that the traditional 9:00am to 5:00pm workday does not fall by the wayside.
+As you jump for joy with the freedom and flexibility that tele-commuting brings, don’t forget that the traditional 9:00am to 5:00pm workday does not fall by the wayside.
 In fact, it often means you remote workers must be more diligent in sticking to a workday schedule and routine.

 So, take the time to jot down on a sheet of paper, or on your favorite scheduling app exactly how you plan to spend your working day.
 For instance, here are suggested starting points.